 One of the most troubling facts about pedestrian accidents in Los Angeles and all across California is that the use of smartphones – or dare we say, our society’s addiction to phones – is largely responsible for the tremendously high numbers of fatal pedestrian accidents in the state.

-Pedestrians tend to talk or text or even check their social media apps while crossing the street, when they are supposed to be checking if it safe to cross the road and use their common sense to assess risks and dangers.
+Pedestrians tend to talk or text or even check their social media apps while crossing the street, when they are supposed to be checking if it is safe to cross the road and use their common sense to assess risks and dangers.
 Drivers, meanwhile, are guilty of distracted driving.

 Causes of car and pedestrian accidents in Los Angeles